afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 The people at the summer camp knew the Artiom - Tioma (Артём - Тёма) correspondence, but they took it a bit further and derived Tiomych from it.
 The emotion behind this derivation is quite subtle and is open for interpretations.
-I see this derivation as friendly and heart-warming.
+I see this derivation as friendly: it's like and old acquaintance who's always been there and so he became known as "Tiomych".

 My grandmother would sometimes call me "Tiomushka" (Тёмушка).
 The diminutive unambiguously displays affection.